CraftAcademy/paps/README.md

 Haml
 Bootstrap
 Sass
 Active Admin
 Stripe
 Devise
 Pundit
 i18n
 Active Storage
+CD with Heroku
+CI with TravisCI and Coveralls

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors